kadas-albireo/kadas-albireo.github.io/manual-new/en/analysis.md

 In both cases the analysis is performed within a rectangular region of the map as specified by the user.
 For hillshade, the user is also asked to specify the horizontal and vertical angles of the light source.

 The results of the slope and hillshade analyzes are added to the map as raster layers, and appear accordingly in the map layer tree.
-When saving the project, these datasets are stored in the _<project name> files_ folder.
+When saving the project, these datasets are stored in the *<project name>_files* folder.

 <img src="../media/image5.png" />

 ## <a name="sec3"></a>Viewshed

-The **_Visibility_** tool calculates the visible or invisible terrain area in a circular sector, starting from the center of the circle - the observer's location.
+The **_Viewshed_** tool calculates the visible or invisible terrain area in a circular sector, starting from the center of the circle - the observer's location.
 The visibility analysis takes into account the curvature of the earth.

 To utilize these functions, a heightmap must be defined in the project.

 The viewhsed analysis is computed within a circular sector or a full circle as specified by the user.
 The first click sets the observer position, the second one the radius and the third click the the aperture angle.
 These parameters can also be entered numerically if numeric input is enabled in the settings tab.
 After drawing the analysis area geometry, the user is required to specify the computation parameters, which include the observer height, the target height, whether these heights are relative to the ground or the sea level, and whether the visible or invisible area should be shown in the result.

 The analysis output is added as a raster layer to the map.
-When the project is saved, the raster is saved in the _< project name > files_ folder.
+When the project is saved, the raster is saved in the *<project name>_files* folder.